mturney2/Final-Project-Code/README.md

 * Presentation

 ## Instructions to Run Demo
-1. Download ./DEMO and ./Final Code with Surface Fit 2.
+1. Download './DEMO' and './Final Code with Surface Fit' 2.
 3.
 4.